 Adjusting the Headlight Aim

 You can adjust vertical aim of the headlight for proper alignment.
-Turn the pinion in or out as necessary using a Phillips screwdriver.
-Obey local laws and regulations.
+Turn the screw in or out as necessary using a Phillips screwdriver provided in the tool kit.
+2 P. 37 Obey local laws and regulations.